-The Groovy Connector Toolkit lets you run Groovy scripts to interact with any external resource.
+The Groovy Connector Toolkit enables you to run Groovy scripts to interact with any external resource.

 The Groovy Connector Toolkit is not a complete connector, in the traditional sense.
 Rather, it is a framework within which you must write your own Groovy scripts to address the requirements of your deployment.
-The toolkit is bundled with IDM in the JAR openidm/connectors/groovy-connector-1.5.20.8.jar.
+The toolkit is bundled with IDM in the JAR openidm/connectors/groovy-connector-1.5.20.12.jar.